pulpgrinder/Fronkensteen/bales-src/app/splash-panel.md

 ; Copyright 2020 by Anthony W. Hursh.
 Distributed under the same MIT license as Fronkensteen as a whole.

-**This is still very much at the "moving fast and breaking things" stage.
+**This is still at the "moving fast and breaking things" stage.
 Sharp corners are pretty much guaranteed to still be present.
 Report bugs on the [Fronkensteen project page](http://github.com/Fronkensteen).**

 # What is Fronkensteen?

 It's a self-contained Scheme development environment.
-Everything is in one HTML file, which will work in any modern browser (i.e., not Internet Explorer).
-It can be put on a web server, or even loaded from the local file system with no server needed.
+Everything is in one HTML file, which will work in any modern browser.{{{i.e., not Internet Explorer.
+Sorry.}}} Fronkesteen will work when loaded from a local disk.
+No server needed!

+It can also be put on a web server, copied onto a thumb drive, emailed... use your imagination!

 # Why?

-Those of us of a certain age have fond memories of using computers where you could just sit down, write some code, and run it.
+Those of us of a certain age have fond memories of using computers where you could just sit down, write some code, run it, debug it, and save it for future use.
 No external editors.
 No toolchains.
 No servers.
 It's an incredibly liberating and low-friction way of exploring the world of code.
 Sadly, those days appeared to be gone forever.
 The closest modern equivalent would probably be JavaScript (built into every modern browser) but doing anything really interesting with that requires using not one, but three languages (HTML, JavaScript, and CSS).
 It also requires an external editor, and perhaps a running web server.
 Not ideal.
 Fronkensteen is entirely contained in a single file.
-There's nothing extra to install for basic use.
+There's *nothing* extra to install for basic use.

 # Where Do I Get It?

 You're soaking in it. @@(fa-icon "r" "smile-beam")@@ This page itself is a running Fronkensteen app.  @@(button "#download-fronkensteen" "Get it now!")@@

-Clicking the button will generate a full Fronkensteen workspace from the actual system you're looking at, including any changes you might've made to the code, and save it.
+Clicking the button will generate a full Fronkensteen workspace from the actual system you're looking at, including any changes you might've made to the code, and save it as an HTML file on your local disk.

 This is a live Scheme environment.
-You can test it out by entering some Scheme code in the text box below and clicking the Eval button.
+You can test it out by entering some Scheme code in the text box below and clicking the Evaluate button.

-@@(<< (textarea "#scheme-demo-text!rows='15'!cols='80'" "(car '(a b))") (button "#scheme-demo-eval" "Eval")@@
+@@(<< (textarea "#scheme-demo-text!rows='15'!cols='80'" "(define (square x)\n    (* x x))\n\n(square 10)") (button "#scheme-demo-eval" "Evaluate")@@

 @@(pre (code "#scheme-demo-result" ""))@@